mbellagamba/mircobellagamba.com/content/blog/data-fetching-react-hook.md

 }
 ```

-Then it could be useful to define an helper function with proper typing for each request, instead of using the hook directly in components.
+Then it could be useful to define a helper function with proper typing for each request, instead of using the hook directly in components.
 The _topics_ request would be like this.

 ```typescript
 function useTopics(): RequestState<Topic[]> {